TheReal3rd/Future-2.9/README.md

 # Future 2.9
-Future that is free and open source!
-How software should be!
+Future that is free and open source.
+How software should be.

 #TODO
 1. Modules Semi Complete